-5) Pulling a Trailer
+4) Pulling a Trailer

 Check the maximum axle loads of the vehicle identification plate (statutory plate).
 Can-am T3 tractor can tow a trailer on the road.
-Check the trailer maximum load on its identification plate.
+Check the trailer, the maximum loads on the identification plate.
 Check the regulations for your area regarding the use of a tractor and trailer on the road.
 Connect the trailer lights.